energywebfoundation/ssi/contributing.md

 ## Copyright and Licensing

-All of your contributions will be made under [LICENSE].
+All of your contributions will be made under ["GNU General Public License v3.0"](https://github.com/energywebfoundation/ssi/blob/master/LICENSE).

 [Contributor's License Agreement if there is any]